luisdiogo2071317/azure-docs.pt-pt/articles/data-factory/create-azure-ssis-integration-runtime.md

             "properties": {},
             "resources": [{
                 "type": "integrationruntimes",
-                "name": "<Specify a name for the Azure SSIS IR>", "dependsOn": [ "<The name of the data factory you specified at the beginning>" ], "apiVersion": "2017-09-01-preview",
+                "name": "<Specify a name for your Azure-SSIS IR>", "dependsOn": [ "<The name of the data factory you specified at the beginning>" ], "apiVersion": "2017-09-01-preview",
                 "properties": {